A quantum advection-diffusion solver using the quantum singular value transform: End-to-end complexity

 for some even $N_0$.
 It is well-known that a sufficiently regular $u_0$ can be approximated uniformly by a finite Fourier series as above.
 In fact, estimating the coefficients via the discrete Fourier transform leads to a good uniform approximation for appropriately chosen $N_0$ (see, e.g., \cite{Epstein05} for detailed results in this direction).

-The following lemma shows that an error made in representing the initial function propagates at worst linearly. \begin{lemma} Let $u_t(x) = u(t,x)$ be a solution of $\dd_t u+ c\dd_x u_x = \nu \dd_x^2u$ on the domain $[0,d]$ with periodic boundary conditions.
+The following lemma shows that an error made in representing the initial function propagates at worst linearly. \begin{lemma} Let $u_t(x) = u(t,x)$ be a solution of $\dd_t u+ c\dd_x u_x = \nu \dd_x^2u$ in the domain $[0,d]$ with periodic boundary conditions.
 Then

 where $\rho = d^{-1} \int_0^d u_0(x)dx$.
 In particular, $||u_t||_{L^2} \leq (1+2d^{-1/2})||u_0||_{L^2}$. \end{lemma} \begin{proof} First, by introducing the change of variable $v(t,x) = u(t,x-ct)$, the equation $\dd_tu+c\dd_xu = \nu \dd_x^2u$ is transformed into a pure heat equation $\dd_tv = \nu \dd_x^2v$.
 With $\rho = d^{-1} \int_0^d u_0(x)dx$, we have the energy estimate (see for instance \cite[13.1]{Quarteroni_etal07})